Grampians - 4 day

 - Two-course dinners, lunches, continental breakfasts, fresh fruit, trail mix, tea/coffee and other non alcoholic beverages

-- Meals include 3 breakfasts, 4 lunches, 2 dinners (one lunch and one dinner at own expense)
+- Meals include 3 breakfasts, 3 lunches, 3 dinners

 - Walk highlights include Halls Gap, Wonderland and Mount Rosea.

 Single supplement rooms are available for an additional $320

 - Monday 28 November to Thursday 1 December